dds82/shabbat/README.md

 # Shabbat and Holiday Scheduler
-Hubitat virtual device driver to schedule shabbat/yom tov start and end events and change location mode automatically based on the Hub's configured location data.
-Minimum required platform version is 2.2.8.141.
+Hubitat virtual device driver to schedule Shabbat/Yom Tov start and end events and change location mode automatically based on the Hub's configured location data.

 Why a device instead of an app?
 --